Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 programming is hard.

-I don't like telling people programming is hard.
+We don't like telling people programming is hard.

-Even before starting this channel, I advocated for anyone and everyone to try learning to code
+You might even think programming is easy.

+Particularly if, like me,

+you have don't have the best opinion of yourself

+"If I can do it, it must be easy"

-But we need to be honest, programming in any language is tricky.
+But we need to be honest, programming is tricky.

-At times it can be deeply frustrating when things don't work
+It can be deeply frustrating when things don't work

-and I don't want people to feel like they aren't good enough the first time they hit a road block.
+If we tell people programming is easy

+when it isn't

+They'll think something is wrong with them the first time they struggle

 The truth is, programming is hard,